michalkouril/dockercloud-haproxy/README.md

 **Updated to alpine 3.22/haproxy 3.2 (6/19/2025)**

-## The original notice: Unfortunately, this project is currently put into maintenance mode.
-Please do not send any PR for new features.
-We will still fix bugs if there is any.

 HAProxy image that balances between linked containers and, if launched in Docker Cloud or using Docker Compose v2, reconfigures itself when a linked cluster member redeploys, joins or leaves.